bhartiy/learnsellacious/pages/36.marketplace/10.hyperlocal/docs.md

 **Compatibility:** Sellacious v2.0.0-Beta1+

 With the help of Sellacious Hyperlocal you can create your own store sensitive to user and product location.
+To use Sellacious hyperlocal you need Google Geolocation API key.You can gey this here https://developers.google.com/maps/documentation/geolocation/get-api-key

 This hyperlocal package consists of a **Hyperlocal Module and Plugin**.
 Both are already built in sellacious latest version.
 To enable Sellacious Hyperlocal Go to Joomla backend Manage->Modules->New->Sellacious Hyperlocal and publish module.